KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 ### AWS CLI Command References

-These are the direct AWS CLI command reference pages for the commands used in the lab notes.
+These are the direct AWS CLI command reference pages for the commands used in the lab.

 | Command | AWS CLI reference |
 | --- | --- |